-LAWYER CORPORATE ADVISORY T +612 9263 4008 E clcollins@gtlaw.com.au
+GEORGINA WILLCOCK

+Lawyer, Corporate Advisory

+T+612 9263 4202

+Egwillcock@gtlaw.com.au

 18. PRIVACY AND DATA PROTECTION, DIRECT MARKETING, SPAM AND DO NOT CALL

 18.1 OVERVIEW OF PRIVACY RELATED LAWS AND REGULATORS

 In Australia, the use of "personal information" (personal information) is principally regulated by the federal Privacy Act 1988 (Privacy Act).
 The Privacy Act applies to the handling of personal information by Australian federal government agencies and Australian Capital Territory (ACT) government agencies.
 The Privacy Act also governs the private sector, including corporations and other businesses, but in general only applies to group businesses with aggregate group (global) revenue greater than AU\$3 million.